9M113 Konkurs

 The 9M113 Konkurs (9М113 «Конкурс»; "Contest"; NATO reporting name AT-5 Spandrel) is a Soviet SACLOS wire-guided anti-tank missile.

 A development of the 9K111 Fagot with greater firepower, the 9M113 Konkurs can use the same launchers and is very similar visually, distinguishable only by a slight bulge towards the end of the Konkurs' missile tube.

 Development

 The 9M113 Konkurs was developed by the Tula Machinery Design Bureau (Tula KBP).
 Development began with the aim of producing the next generation of SACLOS anti-tank missiles, for use in both the man-portable role and the tank destroyer role.
 The 9M113 Konkurs was developed alongside the 9M111; the missiles use similar technology, differing only in size.

 The original 9M113 with a single-charge warhead can penetrate 600 mm of rolled homogeneous armor (RHA).

 The missile entered service in 1974.
 Iran bought a license for the Konkurs in 1991 and began producing a copy, the Tosan (not to be confused with the Toophan), sometime around 2000.

-In 1992, the price of a 9M113 missile was $13,000 United States dollars and the price of a 9P135M launcher was $135,000.
+In 1992, the export price of a 9M113 missile was $13,000 United States dollars and the price of a 9P135M launcher was $135,000.